 I have indicated, on the application, that: 1.
 I am not currently receiving HUD assistance in another unit 2.
 I am currently receiving HUD assistance in another unit.
-According to the current HUD lease, if I am living in a community and receiving HUD project-based
+A condition to the common HHID leave if Land Police in a common toward and acceptable HHID condition to